Shambhala School: Facilities

-The bottom floor has a small carpeted room sometimes used for music-now used for drama equipment, a large open space used for concerts, circles and other activities, restrooms, a utility room, a canteen room with a kitchenette and a large room formerly used for art and aikido, and now used for large gatherings.
+The bottom floor has a small carpeted room sometimes used for music-now used for drama equipment, a large open space used for concerts, circles and other activities like restrooms, a utility room, a canteen room with a kitchenette and a large room formerly used for art and aikido, and now used for large gatherings.
 The basement also includes a gymnasium with hardwood flooring.
 The gym also has a stage used for concerts and plays.

 The mezzanine includes a number of classrooms (currently used for music and visual art) and a staff room.
-The music room includes a resident drum kit, keyboards, stereo and PA system.
+The music room includes a resident drum kit, keyboards, stereo and no PA system.
 The art room includes, among the many mediums, a number of pottery wheels and a kiln.

 The first floor mainly houses the elementary classes as well as a preschool.
-The top floor houses the older grades.
-This includes many more classrooms, a kitchen/lunchroom (which doubles as a classroom in some cases)..
+The top floor houses the older grades (6 to 12).
+This includes many more classrooms, a kitchen/lunchroom (which doubles as a classroom in some cases).
 There is also an outdoor classroom made of a sustainable material which was an exercise by architecture students from Dalhousie University.

-All grades use cubbies for storage which are on the sides of all classrooms.